daenvil/MCDatapacks/pages/vegancraft/main.md

 Some dyes are usually obtained from mobs, this adds alternative sources for them.
 Ink sacs are the only way of making signs glow/not glow, so alternative recipes for them were also added.

-- **Black dye** is craftable from any coal.
+- **Black dye** is craftable from any coal (crafting table) or from dark oak logs/wood (stonecutter, this simulates grinding their bark).
 - **Ink sacs** are craftable from black dye.
 - A **book and pencil** (same as a "book and quill") is craftable using a book, a stick, and any coal.
-- **Black and white dyes** are craftable from dark oak and birch logs/wood, respectively, by using the stonecutter (this simulates grinding their bark).
+- **White dye** is craftable from birch or pale oak logs/wood.
+Stripped pale oak also works.
 - **Glow ink sacs** are craftable from glowstone dust, glow berries, or glow lichen.
 - **Glow item frames** are craftable by using glowstone dust, glow berries, or glow lichen instead of a glow ink sac.